 Is it time to review your sales plan?

 As part of this process, reviewing your progress against your year’s goals is a good place to start.
 How is your turnover looking?
 Have you spoken to the companies you set out to at the start of the year?
 How are you performing against any other goals you set yourself?
+In order to find out, you need to take some time to review your sales plan.

 If there are question marks or areas that are lagging behind, it could well be time to review your sales strategy.
 Here are three things to consider when reviewing and reinvigorating your sales plan;